ahpeng/ACSTrials/Kubernetes/README.md

+# Introduction to Kubernetes

-# Running Minikube locally
+## Running Minikube locally

 - https://kubernetes.io/docs/getting-started-guides/minikube/

-# Installing Minikube on Windows
+## Installing Minikube on Windows

 - Install VirtualBox
 - Download the [minikube-windows-amd64.exe](https://storage.googleapis.com/minikube/releases/latest/minikube-windows-amd64.exe) file, rename it to minikube.exe and add it to your path.